-Bicycling enthusiast.
-Iris hunter.
+Bicycling, hiking, and skiing enthusiast.
 Father.
 Winemaker.
 Get to know Dan Goldfield...

 After being raised in Philadelphia, studying Chemistry and Philosophy at Boston's Brandeis University, and ski bumming a bit in Colorado and Utah, Dan made his way to California in 1980 to do chemistry research at UC Berkeley.
 His passion for wine was by this point well developed, having long ago been introduced to the 1969 Burgundies by his brother.